 Heat your iron to the cotton setting.
-No steam is best.
+No steam.
 Wait for your iron to heat.
 (As everybody's iron is a little different, we just suggest around the cotton setting.)

-Place your label onto your garment and give it one FIRM iron to hold it in place.
-PRESS HARD.
+Place your label onto your garment and give it one firm iron to hold it in place.
+PRESS HARD for a second.
 Then move your iron over the top of your label for about 7 to 10 seconds.
 (Some garments will only need 5 seconds.)
 See video on the home page.

 Leave your label to set for about 10 seconds before touching.
 The glue in our labels will continue to set hard over the next 24 hours.
 Do not wash your garment for the next 24 hours.so that it has time to set.
 THE PICK TEST - Try to pull the label at the sides after it has cooled.
 If it comes easily then it means it didn't iron on correctly, most likely not enough heat - increase the heat of your iron and just repeat above.

 Fabrics that are made of wool, or some polyesters, or merino are suited to short, repeated bursts of heat.
 Place your label on the garment and press for SHORT periods of time, to protect the fabric.
 (Or you could cover with a piece of kitchen baking paper to protect your material.
 If you use a cloth, increase your heat to make sure the heat goes through the cloth to activate the seal).
 Several, repeated, short irons will heat the glue enough to activate it on your delicate items.
 Label socks on the SOLE, ie under the foot.
 Put the label toe to heel.